ValtechTechno/valtech-blog-theme/README.md

 How to package the theme ?
 --------------------------

-Don't forget to increment version in `target/package.sh` and `theme/style.css`
+Don't forget to increment the version number in `theme/style.css`

 Run a docker container to use bower :
 ```